rutvi02/FlightMate/README.md

 # How I built it
 Enhanced the given tools to improve accuracy and added multiple new capabilities: Integrated a hybrid tool that combines AQL queries with NetworkX-based visualization to deliver clear and interactive graph representations.
 Incorporated real-time weather data using a weather API.
 Designed an intuitive user interface (UI) with Gradio for seamless interaction.
 Optimized agent-based reasoning to allow the chatbot to use the right tools dynamically.

-# Challenges we ran into
+# Challenges I ran into
 Hybrid Tool Integration: Combining graph-based querying (AQL) with algorithmic processing (NetworkX) was complex but crucial for improving insights.
 Interactive Graph Visualization: Implementing a real-time, dynamic visualization that updates based on user queries posed a significant challenge, but overcame it with a refined approach.
 Ensuring Accurate Query Responses: Training the agent to choose the right tools for queries required refining our architecture and debugging complex scenarios.

-# Accomplishments that we're proud of
+# Accomplishments that I'm proud of
 A chat interface that supports both text and audio responses for accessibility.
 Successfully integrated an interactive graph visualization that enhances user experience.
 Built a multi-tool agentic architecture that dynamically selects the best tool for each query.

 # What we learned